projectcalico/calico/maintenance/monitor/monitor-component-visual.md

 In this step you are going to create your Grafana pod using the config file that was created earlier.

 > **Note**: Grafana uses port 3000 by default.
-A more detailed guide about how to modify this port can be found [at this link](https://grafana.com/docs/grafana/latest/installation/configuration/#comments-in-ini-files).
+A more detailed guide about how to modify this port can be found {% include open-new-window.html text='at this link' url='https://grafana.com/docs/grafana/latest/installation/configuration/#comments-in-ini-files' %}.
    {: .alert .alert-info}

 ```bash